-Outstanding Research and Creative Activity Award
+Outstanding Scholarship and Creative Activity Award

-The Outstanding Research and Creative Activity Award is designed to encourage, reward, and publicly acknowledge sustained excellence in research and creative activity by members of the University’s faculty.
+The Outstanding Scholarship and Creative Activity Award is designed to encourage, reward, and publicly acknowledge sustained excellence in research and creative activity by members of the University’s faculty.
 The award recognizes excellence in the visual and performing arts, in the publication of scholarly work, in the completion of research and sponsored projects, and in the development of new and innovative ideas in research and creative activity.

 The candidate must demonstrate a sustained record of research or creative activity, and an impact on their field of study.
 The following is a non-ranked, non-exhaustive list of examples of accomplishments that may be included as evidence.